Start with the city, then verify the address.

 - 1Register with Florida DBPR.
 Apply for the vacation rental license at myfloridalicense.com.
 1-2 week turnaround.

 - 2Verify city zoning permits STR.
-Use the dashboard above.
+Use the guide above.
 Confirm with the city contact in writing.

 - 3Apply for the city STR license + business tax receipt.
 If unincorporated, apply for Certificate of Use (deadline May 31 each year).